-MHN recredentials practitioners in its network every 36 months.
-MHN conducts primary or secondary source verification on all credentials in the recredentialing process.
-Documents can not be more than 180 days old at the time of review.
+MHN re-credentials practitioners in its network every 36 months.
+MHN conducts primary or secondary source verification on all credentials in the re-credentialing process.
+Documents must not be more than 180 days old at the time of review.

-All applicants for recredentialing must report whether any of the following has occurred:
+All applicants for re-credentialing must report whether any of the following has occurred:

 - 1. A felony conviction or misdemeanor conviction - 2.
 A pending felony allegation or misdemeanor allegation - 3.
-Sanctions by a federal or state payment program (e.g., Medicare, Medicaid, TRICARE, CMS) - 4.
-Adverse professional review actions reported by any professional review board - 5.
-Denial, loss, suspension or limitation of professional license or narcotics license - 6.
+Sanctions by a federal or state payment program (e.g., Medicare, Medicaid, CMS) - 4.
+Adverse professional review actions reported by any professional review board

+- 5. Denial, loss, suspension or limitation of professional license or narcotics license - 6.
 Malpractice claim, investigation or lawsuit filed - 7.
 Cancellation or material modifications of professional liability insurance - 8.
 Physical or mental condition or substance abuse problem which would impair ability to practice

-Recredentialing also includes a review of any prior quality issues and member complaint history.
+Re-credentialing also includes a review of any prior quality issues and member complaint history.

-Ongoing monitoring of sanctions
+Ongoing Monitoring of Sanctions